yumenglu417/yumenglu417.github.io/_pages/about.md

 # 🔥 News
-- *2025.10*: &nbsp;🎉 2 oral presentations were given in the conference SPIE Photonics Asia, Beijing. 😎
+- *2025.10*: &nbsp;🎉 Two oral presentations were given by Yumeng in SPIE Photonics Asia 2025, Beijing. 😎
-- *2025.07*: &nbsp;🎉 Thrilled to announce that I joined Prof. Xue's group at The Chinese University of Hong Kong as an intern. 🤓
+- *2025.07*: &nbsp;🎉 Thrilled to announce that I started my internship in Prof. Xue's group at The Chinese University of Hong Kong. 🤓
+- *2025.07*: &nbsp;🎉 First published work!!
+Two conferences were accepted by SPIE Photonics Asia 2025. 🤩

 # 📝 Publications